25 May Wedding Cinematography – “add-ons” versus “all-in”

 This leads me to my main topic: wedding cinematography packages with “add-ons” versus “all-in.”

 Let me explain this a bit.
-There are 2 ways to build a wedding cinema package: 1. book a minimum package and sell a million add-ons on top, or 2. book a package that resembles your best work without having the couple add-on a few add-ons.
+There are 2 ways to build a wedding cinematography package: 1. book a minimum package and sell a million add-ons on top, or 2. book a package that resembles your best work without having the couple add-on a few add-ons (besides obvious stuff like extra days/hours and end products).

 Each wedding will have epic shots.
 Each wedding will look the best it possibly can.
 Each wedding is “all-in” from my part.
 There is nothing extra the couple can book to get a better film.
 I will do everything possible to make sure that we capture the wedding in the best possible way.